Skip to content

 Where do I find my VIN?

-Your 17-digit VIN can be found on your vehicle registration, insurance card, the driver's side dashboard (visible through the windshield), or on a sticker inside the driver's side door jamb.
+Your 17-character VIN is on your vehicle registration, insurance card, the lower-left corner of the windshield (visible from outside), or on a sticker inside the driver's-side door jamb.

 How much does a recall repair cost?